LION Summit FAQ

 Where can I get the conference app?

-Download our iOS and Android apps, with a complete sesson guide, personalized schedules and other information, from Guidebook.
-We'll post a live link here when that app is ready, and update changes both on the LION website and the app.
+Download our iOS and Android apps, with a complete sesson guide, personalized schedules and other information.
+We'll update any changes both on the LION website and the app.

 How do I get on wifi at the conference?